 "New Japan does not like trees.
 Its totem is the bulldozer."
 (Donald Richie, The Inland Sea)On the other hand, isn't this nostalgia for a pristine Japan, both landscape and man unsullied by modernity, typical of us, Westerners?
 Is it because even unconsciously we have an image of an exotic East on our retina?
 I doubt that Indians or Chinese feel the same sentiment.
 Or is it that Japan, like a great mirror (as Richie concludes), forces us to question our own culture and ourselves in this way?

 Richie travels from Himeji to Hiroshima, crisscrossing the Inland sea and landing at Uno, Onomichi and Kure on Honshu, and Takamatsu, Sakaide and Imabari/Matsuyama on Shikoku.
 The islands he visits include Iejima, Shodoshima, Naoshima, Omishima, and many smaller ones.
-His means of transport is the ferryboat, that slowly weaves its way between the islands and the port cities.
+His means of transport is the ferryboat, slowly weaving its way between the islands and the port cities.

 "I hear they are building a bridgeNo, modernity certainly has not passed the Inland Sea by.
-There are today three bridges linking Shikoku with Honshu via the Inland Sea (happily the ferries also still exist, as they are much cheaper!).
-Shikoku is no longer far away, Sakaide and Takamatsu, and also Matsuyama are now only a short train or bus trip from Okayama or Hiroshima.
+There are today three bridges linking Shikoku with Honshu via the Inland Sea (happily the ferries also still exist, as they are much cheaper than the toll bridges).
+Shikoku is no longer far away, Sakaide and Takamatsu, and also Matsuyama are now only a short train or bus trip from Kobe, Okayama or Hiroshima.
 The islands have been domesticated.
 And alas, more than in Richie's time, the shores of the sea have been plastered with heavy industry.
 The area now also shares in the general problem of Japan's countryside: the graying of the population, and the exodus of what remains of young people to the big cities.

 To the island of Tsu.